 Arlo Estill is the co-founder of Hempsmith, a pioneer of an ancient fiber.
 Arlo is a musician and songwriter studying studying sustainable textiles at NCSU.
-He’s taking the permaculture farm to phase two.
-He loves to climb, ride bikes, tie dye and sing.
+He’s taking a portion of the permaculture farm to phase two, with perennials, berry bushes and fruit trees.

 Njathi Wa Kabui

 Kabui is an organic chef, farmer and food activist, and he brings a deep knowledge of history, culture and village-making experience to the table.

 Understanding food and politics came naturally to Kabui; he was born in central Kenya to a coffee farmer mother and restaurant owner father.
 Kabui received a dual Masters in Medical and Urban Anthropology from the University of Memphis and is a proponent of decolonization of minds and lands.

 Tami and Lyle bought most of the land adjacent to Sparkroot over 20 years ago.
 She's now Executive Director of the community resilience non-profit Abundance NC, an Eco-Industrial Park developer and a partner in Fair Game Beverage Company distillery.